wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
-XLVH— Battle of Pittsburgh— defeat of Sir
+XLVH--Battle of Pittsburgh--defeat of Sir

 George Ptevost.
 246

 CHAP.
-XLVIII— ^Macfc on Baltimore, by the British army, under Gen. Ross, and the fleet un- der Admirals Cochrane and Cockburn.
+XLVIII--^Macfc on Baltimore, by the British army, under Gen. Ross, and the fleet un- der Admirals Cochrane and Cockburn.
 250

 CHAP.
-XLIX — Destruction of the privateer Gen.
+XLIX--Destruction of the privateer Gen.
-Armstrong, Samuel C. Rcid, captain —
-Scorpion and Tigress captured— U. S. frigate Adams burnt — Castine — Fort
+Armstrong, Samuel C. Rcid, captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort
-Boyer attacked — destruction of the pi* rates at Barrataria, t.y Com.
-Patterson
-— Gen. Jackson captures Pensacola, and returns to New-Orleans.
+Boyer attacked--destruction of the pi* rates at Barrataria, t.y Com.
+Patterson--Gen. Jackson captures Pensacola, and returns to New-Orleans.
 25*

 CHAP.
-L — Steam boats — Fulton — torpedoes — attempt
+L--Steam boats--Fulton--torpedoes--attempt
-to blow up the Plantagemt — kidnapping
+to blow up the Plantagemt--kidnapping
 Joshua Penny.